BleekerLab/small-rna-seq-pipeline/README.md

 ### Installing
-If you have set up `conda` and installed `snakemake` in your environment, that's all you need to do!
+If you have set up `conda` and created the `snakemake` environment, that's all you need to do!
 Snakemake will take care of the rest of the software and package installation specified in the _yaml_ files in the `envs/` folder.

 ## Running the tests